-EFT transactions, across their many forms, make up the electronic banking industry.
+Across their many forms, EFT transactions make up the electronic banking industry.
 Each of the above EFT payment types shares one common element—they’re all connected to the Canadian banking network.

 Traditionally, EFT payments are manually processed through a Canadian financial institution.
-The entire procedure is labour intensive and lacks any form of tracing or visibility, which we will discuss in more detail below.
+The procedure is known to be labour intensive and lacks any form of tracing or visibility.

-In order to process EFT payments digitally, businesses must connect to a technology-driven payment gateway or EFT processor to eliminate the manual steps and allow businesses to have full control and visibility over their payments.
+To process EFT payments digitally, businesses must connect to a technology-driven payment gateway or EFT processor to eliminate the manual steps and allow businesses to have complete control and visibility over their payments.

-Sending an EFT only requires the recipient’s bank account information to get started.
+Sending an EFT only requires the recipient’s bank account information.
 Typical account information includes name, account number and institution/routing number.
-There are two parties: the sender of funds, and the receiver of funds.
+There are two parties: the sender of funds and the receiver of funds.
 EFT debits (decrease) one person’s account and EFT credits (increase) the other person’s account.